 4 || From Rifugio Averau, follow path 439 towards the Cinque Torri

-As we spend the night at Rifugio Scotoni, which was slightly off route, we unfortunately had to start the day with climbing some additional meters than the Alta Via 1 itself.
+As we spend the night at Rifugio Scotoni, which was slightly off route, we unfortunately had to start the day by climbing some additional meters than the Alta Via 1 itself.
 We rushed as we wanted to have that first climb done as soon as possible and managed to climb up the first 200 meters of the day in about 25 minutes.
-We were rewarded with views on the lake and the sun catching up with us.
-The good thing about this first leg, is the fact that you see the end goal of part 1 (Rifugio Lagazuoi) from the start.
+We were rewarded with views of the lake and the sun catching up with us.
+The good thing about this first leg is the fact that you see the end goal of part 1 (Rifugio Lagazuoi) from the start.
 However, don’t let the distance fool you.
-We had the feeling this would be possible in about 45 minutes, but in the end we’ve been climbing close to 2 hours.
+We had the feeling this would be possible in about 45 minutes, but in the end, we’ve been climbing close to 2 hours.

-As taking breaks during such a trip and during a hike is very important, so we decided to enjoy an ice cold Coca Cola at the rifugio and enjoy the views before continuing our day.
-The funicular goes down every 15 inutes and costs 13 euros per person.
+As taking breaks during such a trip and a hike is very important, we decided to enjoy an ice-cold Coca-Cola at the Rifugio and enjoy the views before continuing our day.
+The funicular goes down every 15 minutes and costs 13 euros per person.
 The ride is very short and will take approximately 5 minutes.